New York Law School: Location and facilities

 NYLS' main campus is located at 185 West Broadway in Tribeca, Manhattan.
 The new wing of the campus opened in 2009, featuring classrooms, the law library, and collaboration and event spaces.
 The modern, 235,000 square foot facility was designed by Smith Group and BKSK Architects and is the first large-scale building to be completed in downtown Manhattan after the attacks of September 11, 2001.

 The University of Rochester's New York City center for its Simon School of Business is co-located at the NYLS facility, using class and meeting space primarily on weekends as part of a collaborative arrangement between the two academic institutions.

 NYLS provides student housing in connection with Educational Housing Services (EHS), a nonprofit organization that specializes in providing New York City student housing.
 The shared residence hall is located in St. George Towers in the nearby neighborhood of Brooklyn Heights.

 Academic centers

 The faculty has established seven academic centers that provide specialized study and offer opportunities for exchange between the students, faculty, and expert practitioners.
-These seven academic centers engage many students in advanced research through the John Marshall Harlan Scholars Program, an academic honors program designed for students with the strongest academic credentials.
+These centers engage many students in advanced research through the John Marshall Harlan Scholars Program, an academic honors program designed for students with the strongest academic credentials.
 Harlan Scholars affiliate with a center to focus on a particular field of study and complement the broader legal curriculum of the J.D. program.